 A self-funded subgroup was created with the principal objective to educate the leather value chain on the salient aspects of animal welfare.
 Broadly this involved understanding the following:

 The volumes and farming infrastructure associated with several types of animals

 Regional variances in farm types, structure, and tracking/marking systems

 Regional sensitivities and risks associated with animal welfare

 Collating information and resources on animal welfare practices, farm assurance standards and regulation

 Identification of and alignment with existing best practice

-The objective of the group is to provide the membership with information on the animal welfare landscape globally that is relevant to the leather industry.
-This is to support members in making informed sourcing decisions within the context of animal welfare considerations.
+The objective of the group was to provide the membership with information on the animal welfare landscape globally that is relevant to the leather industry.
+This was to support members in making informed sourcing decisions within the context of animal welfare considerations.

 The group has produced detailed profiles of key leather producing countries reviewing a range of animal welfare considerations; engaged with third party expert animal welfare organizations to peer review output and produced recommendations for how members can investigate animal welfare conditions within their supply chains.